 Chester's Incorporation status exempted it from most of the provisions of the 1834 Act.
 The Roodee workhouse continued in use, with offices and a boys' school located at 34 Bridge Street.

-In 1869, Chester was reconstituted as a Poor Law Union which formally came into being on 30th September, 1869.
+On 20 September 1869, the Incorporation was reconstituted as Chester Poor Law Union.
 Its operation was overseen by an elected Board of Guardians, 19 in number, representing its 9 constituent parishes: Holy and Undivided Trinity (2 guardians), St Bridget, St John the Baptist (5), St Martin, St Mary-on-the-Hill (3), St Michael, St Olave, St Oswald (4), and St Peter.
 The parish of Chester Castle joined the union shortly afterwards.
 Then, in 1871, Chester Union absorbed part of the Great Boughton Union, the remainder continuing under the name of the Tarvin Union.
 The following parishes were transferred from Great Boughton:

 Bache, Backford, Blacon cum Crabwall, Great Boughton, Capenhurst, Caughall, Chorlton by Backford, Christleton, Claverton, Croughton, Dodleston, Durham on the Hill, Eccleston, Elton, Hapsford, Hoole, Ince, Lower Kinnerton, Lea by Backford, Littleton, Marston cum Lache, Mollington, Mollington Banastre, Mollington Tarrant, Moston, Newton by Chester, Picton, Poulton, Pulford, Great Saughall, Little Saughall, Shotwick, Shotwick Park, Stanlow, Great Stanney, Little Stanney, Stoke, Thornton le Moors, Bridge Trafford, Mickle Trafford, Wimbolds Trafford, Upton by Chester, Wervin, Woodbank.

-In 1873, a new Chester Union workhouse was erected at Hoole at a cost of about £30,000.
-The design for the buildings was opened to competition and the winning plans were submitted by W Perkin and Sons.
+In 1874-8, a new union workhouse was erected on Hoole Lane, Chester, at a cost of about £30,000.
+The design for the buildings was opened to competition and the winning plans were submitted by William Perkin and Sons.
 The new workhouse had a large T-shaped main building facing to the east, with a separate infirmary to its west and a school to the south.
 The site location and layout are shown on the 1911 map below:

-After the opening of the new workhouse, the old Roodee workhouse site was used as a confectinary works by the Cheshire Preserving Company.
-The building was demolished in the early 1900s.
+The old Roodee workhouse building was subsequently used as a confectionery works by the Cheshire Preserving Company.
+It was demolished in the early 1900s.

 In 1894, the British Medical Journal set up a "commission" to investigate conditions in provincial workhouses and their infirmaries.
 Following a visit to Chester, the commission's report noted that patient in the workhouse infirmary had recently died.
 A pauper employed as a night attendant had been found guilty of manslaughter due to his rough handling of the patient while unsupervised by the sole nurse who was occupied in another block.
 The BMJ report criticised Chester's crowded infirmary wards and undue reliance on pauper nurses, especially at night-time.
 It recommended that more fully trained nurses be engaged, ideally under the supervision of a trained medical superintendent.
 It was also suggested that telephones or bells be installed to improve communication between the wards, the master's quarters, and the medical officer's home.
 Further details are available in the full report.